nfagerlund/dw-dev-vagrant/README.md

 - Clone this repo.
 - Copy `config-example.yaml` to `config.yaml` and edit as needed.
 - `vagrant up`
 - [Commit whatever DNS Crimes you gotta](#dns) to make sure your normal computer can reach the VM at `dev-width.test` and all subdomains thereof.
+(It'll print a message with its IP addresses after it's all the way up; use the bridged one on your local network, not the NAT-ted one.)
 - Browse to `http://dev-width.test` and log in as "system" (using the password in config.yaml).
 - Log into the VM with `vagrant ssh` and switch to the DW user with `sudo -iu dw`.
 Nothing should require a password, and dw can sudo to restart apache or whatever (`sudo apache2ctl graceful`).
 - Have fun!